rocdata/research/literature_review.md

 # Schemas for curriculum standards

-There are two notable prior efforts to produce a schema for digital curriculum documents:
+There are three notable prior efforts to produce a schema for digital curriculum documents:

 * Achievement Standards Network (ASN)
+*
 * Competencies & Academic Standards Exchange (CASE)

 We'll provide detailed notes for each standard and related research below.